Skip to Content

 Harris Beach in Oregon

+• See Redwoods.
 Redwoods?
 In Oregon?
 Who knew?!
 A lot of people associate redwoods with California.
 But you can also see Redwoods in Oregon if you journey far enough into the southern part of the state.
+There are several trails on the outskirts of Brookings that boast Redwoods, and they’re all pretty short and easy!

-Hiker on dirt trail surrounded by redwood trees in Oregon near the coast
+Garrett on dirt trail surrounded by redwood trees in Oregon.

 Garrett hiking in the Oregon Redwoods

+• Hop over to California.
 If you’ve got the time, keep heading south on Highway 101 and take a road trip through northern Cali.
 Obviously, Oregon is for adventure, but there’s no denying that northern California holds some great gems too!
+You’ll hit Crescent City first, which is just about 30 minutes south of Brookings.

 Nina in Crescent City, California!